 Automation and Robotics in LIMS

-Automation is rapidly transforming how healthcare labs operate.
-With robotics and automation, labs can handle sample preparation, testing, and analysis much faster than manual processes.
-These technologies not only save time but also drastically reduce the margin for human error.
+Automation is fast changing the face of healthcare laboratories.
+With robotics and automation, laboratories can process samples for preparation, testing, and analysis faster than the human process.
+Such technologies save time and also cut down on the margins of human error.

 One of the most exciting developments in automation is the use of robotics for sample handling.
 Robotic arms can prepare samples, transfer them to different machines, and even store them in lab freezers, all without human intervention.
 This level of automation allows labs to process hundreds or thousands of samples in a fraction of the time it would take a human technician.